pippinbarr/cart253/topics/software/basic-github-desktop.md

 Let's imagine that `README.md` is part of some larger project and we want to keep working on it.
 We would follow this same process of making some changes and then, when a set of related changes have been made, commit them.

-1. In Atom and add your name to the `README.md` file and save it
+1. In VS Code and add your name to the `README.md` file and save it
 1. In GitHub Desktop, confirm that the new changes are noticed by GitHub Desktop in the "Changes" tab
 1. Write a commit message like "Added my name to the README"
-1. Click the "Commit to master" button
+1. Click the "Commit to main" button

 If you want to, look at the History again to see your two separate commits are listed there.